Houston: Tourism and recreation

 The Theater District is a 17-block area in the center of Downtown Houston that is home to the Bayou Place entertainment complex, restaurants, movies, plazas, and parks.
 Bayou Place is a large multilevel building containing full-service restaurants, bars, live music, billiards, and Sundance Cinema.
 The Bayou Music Center stages live concerts, stage plays, and stand-up comedy.

 Space Center Houston is the official visitors' center of NASA's Lyndon B. Johnson Space Center.
-The Space Center has many interactive exhibits including moon rocks, a shuttle simulator, and presentations about the history of NASA's manned space flight program.
+The Space Center has many interactive exhibits including Moon rocks, a Space Shuttle simulator, and presentations about the history of NASA's crewed space flight program.
 Other tourist attractions include the Galleria (Texas's largest shopping mall, in the Uptown District), Old Market Square, the Downtown Aquarium, and Sam Houston Race Park.

 Houston's current Chinatown and the Mahatma Gandhi District are two major ethnic enclaves, reflecting Houston's multicultural makeup.
 Restaurants, bakeries, traditional-clothing boutiques, and specialty shops can be found in both areas.

 Houston is home to 337 parks, including Hermann Park, Terry Hershey Park, Lake Houston Park, Memorial Park, Tranquility Park, Sesquicentennial Park, Discovery Green, Buffalo Bayou Park and Sam Houston Park.
 Within Hermann Park are the Houston Zoo and the Houston Museum of Natural Science.
 Sam Houston Park contains restored and reconstructed homes which were originally built between 1823 and 1905.
-A proposal has been made to open the city's first botanic garden at Herman Brown Park.